OpenSourceTechie/OpenSourceTechie/README.md

 - ⚡ Fun fact: ...
 -->

-💬 Inquire about detection engineering, observability, and the art of wine and food pairing
+💬 Ask me about detection engineering, observability, and the art of wine and food pairing
 🔗 Connect with me for guidance on constructing a fully interconnected Security Operations Center
 💁🏽 I offer consulting services for establishing your detection engineering team in line with MITRE ATT&CK
 🔮 An aspiring sommelier who loves cognac, peated whisky and ofcourse wine & cheese